 A business budget is still one of the best ways to avoid financial disaster when unforeseen challenges arise.
 Use the strategies below to keep your business on track during these uncertain times.

 Before we dive into creating a business budget in uncertain times, here’s a quick recap of what the annual business budgeting process looks like in simpler, “regular” times.

 Use accurate, historical data to inform your budget—such as your business’s sales analytics, up-to-date books, and accurate financial statements.

 Figure out which business drivers are having the biggest impact on your business’s performance.
 These can vary significantly by industry, but common examples include sales leads and quota attainments, internal efficiency, and supplier costs.
 Find yours by looking at your financial statements and asking: “What drives this line item?”

-With all of the above information on hand, it’s time to pull your business budget together.
+With all of the above information on hand, it’s time to pull your business budgeting plan together.
 Make sure it includes: